When Is The Best Time

-Gros Morne is beautiful year round but is best visited between late May and Mid October.
-The temperatures are pleasant and whales can be spotted (in July/August) as well as some icebergs (in June).
+The best time to visit Gros Morne National Park is between late May and Mid October.
+The temperatures are pleasant and whales can be spotted in July and August, as well as some icebergs in June.

 It’s unpredictable and often changes very dynamically.
 Also prepare yourself for hikes to higher elevations, as it is much cooler there.